-• On Mac OS X, launchd is used.
+On Mac OS X, launchd is used to start the VirtualBox webservice.
 An example configuration file can be found in \$HOME/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist.
 It can be enabled by changing the Disabled key from true to false.
 To manually start the service use the following command: